-Curb bits are used by many western riders, and they have their place in the English and driving world too.
-Curb bits can be useful for a horse that is a strong puller—for example, one that becomes excited while on the trail or over jumps.
-Curb bits allow the rider to give much more subtle rein aids than with many snaffles.
-They encourage a horse to flex and carry their heads on the vertical, like dressage horses, who are ridden in a double bridle with both a curb and snaffle bit in their... mouths.
+Curb bits are a standard piece of gear for any Western rider, but the bits have a place in the English and driving world, too.
+Curb bits are a useful tool for a horse that is a strong puller, such as one that becomes excited while on the trail or over jumps.
+Curb bits allow the rider to give much more subtle rein aids than with many snaffles, as well as encourage a horse to flex and carry their heads on the vertical, like dressage horses, which are ridden in a double bridle with both a curb and snaffle bit in their mouths.

 Where Pressure Is Applied

 A curb bit works on three points of the horse’s head when the reins are pulled: the mouth, the chin, and the poll.
 Like a snaffle, there is some pressure placed on the bars of the mouth when the reins are pulled.
 Depending on the style of the mouthpiece, there may also be action on the tongue and the roof of the mouth.

 Unlike the action of a snaffle, that only places pressure within the mouth, the shanks of a curb bit act as a lever.
 This pulls down the crown of the bridle, puts pressure over the poll, or the top of the horse’s head, and pulls the curb chain or strap forward against the horse's chin.

 The curb strap not only creates pressure but also prevents the bit from rotating too far around in the horse's mouth.
 This is especially important with ported bits, where the port may rotate harshly against the roof of the horse's mouth.
 Some (mainly English curbs) may have a lip strap to prevent the horse from chewing at the shank.
 Some bits will have a strap, wire, or chain that connects the bottom-most rings on the shank, called a hobble, to prevent the shanks from spreading too far or being pulled together.
 These keep the shanks more stable.